dominicletz/niffler/README.md

 count_zeros_elixir        3.54 K - 1.94x slower +137.22 μs
 ```

+# Demo

+There is a `demo.exs` that spawns a phoenix app and shows a template with content from the inline c nif.
+All in one file

 # Windows

 I've only tried compiling & running this under windows with the [msys2](https://www.msys2.org/) toolchain.
 For that you need to install dlfcn and export the rebar variables: